Oatlands Historic House & Gardens: History

 Hutchins sold Oatlands in 1903 to William Corcoran Eustis and Edith Livingston Morton Eustis.
-Mrs. Eustis restored the gardens from neglect, adding boxwood-lined parterres to the terraces, statuary, a rose garden, a bowling green, and a reflecting pool.
-Today her plantings include mature specimens of Buxus sempervirens `Arborescens’ and `Suffruticosa’, Larix decidua, and Quercus robur.
-The house was also upgraded with modern amenities including indoor plumbing, heating and gas lighting, along with pine floors placed over the original Carter flooring, an elevator, and a custom first floor bathroom for childhood friend, Franklin D. Roosevelt.
+Mrs. Eustis restored the gardens, which had been neglected and added boxwood-lined parterres to the terraces, as well as a statuary, a rose garden, a bowling green, and a reflecting pool.
+Today, her plantings include mature specimens of Buxus sempervirens `Arborescens’ and `Suffruticosa’, Larix decidua, and Quercus robur.
+The house was also upgraded and outfitted modern amenities, such as indoor plumbing, heating, and gas lighting.
+They also added pine floors, which were placed over the original Carter flooring, an elevator, and a custom first-floor bathroom for a childhood friend, Franklin D. Roosevelt.

-Due to their prominent political stance in Washington, D.C., the Eustises had many famous friends including General George C. Marshall, Henry Cabot Lodge, President Harry S. Truman and Franklin and Eleanor Roosevelt.
+Due to their prominent political stance in Washington, D.C., the Eustises had many famous friends, including General George C. Marshall, Henry Cabot Lodge, President Harry S. Truman and Franklin and Eleanor Roosevelt.

 After Mrs. Eustis' death in 1964, her daughters, Margaret and Anne, donated the mansion, furnishings, and estate grounds to Margaret's husband, David E. Finley, founder of the National Trust for Historic Preservation.

 It was declared a National Historic Landmark in 1971.
-In 1974 a series of scenic easements around the National Historic Landmark area were designated the Oatlands Historic District on the National Register of Historic Places.
+In 1974, a series of scenic easements around the National Historic Landmark area were designated the Oatlands Historic District on the National Register of Historic Places.
 The district includes Oatland Mills, the Mountain Gap School, and the Church of Our Savior.